Skip to content

 • If you wish for your documentary to be made available to people with hearing problems, include captions.

-• If you want distribution in other countries, mention how you’ll include subtitles in 15 different languages (if you use Rev).
+• If you want distribution in other countries or your documentary features speakers with heavy accents, mention how you’ll include subtitles in 15 different languages (if you use Rev).

-Casting ideas
+Casting Ideas

 If you’re hiring actors for narration, consider the cost.
-While an A-List celebrity might help draw attention to your documentary, the cost to include them might outweigh the budget you’re asking for.
+While an A-list celebrity might help draw attention to your documentary, the cost to include them might outweigh the budget you’re asking for.

-Director notes
+Director Notes

 Talk about the overall vision for the documentary, why you think the film needs to be made, and how you hope audiences will respond.
 Include the director’s headshot and a list of their past credits.

-Writer notes
+Writer Notes

-Writing a documentary is somewhat ambiguous.
-Unlike feature films, there isn’t a script to create.
-However, many documentaries use a narrator.
-In this section, explain how you’ll weave together the story.
 Explain the motivations behind the narrator’s scripts and the ideas you will share with the audience.
 For interview-style documentaries, include in the writer notes the types of questions you’ll ask.

 A headshot of your writer and their past experience, nominations, and awards should also be incorporated.

-Producer notes
+Producer Notes

 List your producer’s previous experience and the documentaries they’ve worked on in the past.
+Include headshots for each producer – up to three – with a brief bio underneath each.

-Use this 🇬🇭💧🦏space for your closing statements and contact information.
+Use this space for your closing statements and contact information.

 Once you have the content for your pitch deck and images, design it using tools like Adobe InDesign or PowerPoint.
 You can even hire a design agency to compile the deck and convert it to PDF.